kd-s-t/seery/README.md

 	<img src="./seerylogov3.png" width="200px" alt="Seery Logo" />
 </div>

-**Seery** is a decentralized prediction platform on BNB Chain that uses AI to create markets from news and resolve them faster than traditional oracles.
-Unlike UMA's 24-48h optimistic oracle, our AI-assisted resolution provides near-instant results while maintaining accuracy through evidence-based analysis.
-The platform automatically generates tradeable markets from current events, allows users to bet on outcomes, and uses AI to suggest resolutions based on verifiable facts.
-All bets and payouts are settled on-chain with a 2% platform fee.
-The modern web interface makes prediction markets accessible to non-technical users, addressing the UX gap in current DeFi prediction markets.
-Revenue is generated through platform fees, creating a sustainable business model.
+**Seery** is a decentralized crypto price prediction platform on BNB Chain that uses AI to generate price predictions for cryptocurrencies.
+Users can stake BNB on whether prices will go up or down within a specified time period.
+All staking data, predictions, and payouts are stored on-chain.
+The platform features a modern web interface with real-time market data, news integration, and comprehensive user analytics.

 **Features:**
 - **BNB Chain**: Mainnet and testnet support for all transactions
-- **AI-Powered Resolution**: Resolves markets in minutes instead of days using OpenAI
-- **On-Chain Prediction Tracking**: AI price predictions are automatically recorded on-chain for accuracy tracking and verification
+- **AI-Powered Predictions**: OpenAI generates price predictions for cryptocurrencies with direction and percentage change
-- **Real-Time Updates**: Live market data and pool sizes
-- **Fully On-Chain**: All market data stored on blockchain (no database)
+- **On-Chain Staking**: All stakes are stored on blockchain smart contracts

-Use cases for Seery include event prediction markets, news-based trading, sports betting, political predictions, crypto price predictions, and any scenario requiring fast, AI-assisted market resolution with on-chain settlement.
+- **Real-Time Market Data**: Live cryptocurrency prices from CoinGecko API
+- **News Integration**: Crypto news feed from TheNewsAPI
+- **User Profile**: Track wins, losses, net profit, and win rate
+- **Admin Analytics**: Dashboard showing ongoing stakes, resolved stakes, unique stakers, and accuracy metrics
+- **Modular Architecture**: Organized codebase with domain-specific modules

 ---